Project · Hackathon · August/September 2018

 You could search Google or check TripAdvisor, but you’ll get the same ranked list of popular attractions everyone else gets.
 What if you wanted something off the beaten path?
 Something only locals know about, matched to right now: your group, how much time you have, what the weather’s doing?

-That tension between the desire for a unique local experience and the friction of finding one on demand was the problem we went out to investigate at Kyoto Startup Summer School (KS³) in September 2018.
+That tension between the desire for a unique local experience and the friction of finding one on demand was the problem we set out to investigate during the end-of-program hackathon at Kyoto Startup Summer School (KS³) in September 2018.
 48 hours.
 Four people.
 No prior knowledge of what the product would be.

 The building at Kyoto Institute of Technology where Kyoto Startup Summer School was held